Is your Jetpack contact form not sending email? You could lose customers and leads if you don’t get the right notifications.

 Come back to this guide when you’ve connected your WordPress site to the email provider.

 When you’re done, WP Mail SMTP will enable 2 important features for you:

-- Email deliverability: This will make sure all of your emails are sent using the correct settings.
+- Improved Email Deliverability: This will make sure all of your emails are sent using the correct settings.

-- Error tracking: This will alert you to problems that could stop contact form submissions from being delivered.
+- Email Error Tracking: This will alert you to problems that could stop contact form submissions from being delivered.

 If you have our Pro version or higher, you can also turn on Detailed Email Logs and Weekly Email Summary to keep track of all emails that are sent out from your site.

-When email logs are turned on, you’ll be able to see the delivery status for each message in a chart on your WordPress dashboard.
+When email logs are turned on, you’ll be able to see the delivery status for each message in a chart on your WordPress dashboard and in Complete Email Reports.
 This is perfect if you want to keep an eye on all of the emails being sent from your site.

 - Resend failed emails

 - And more